asosadia88/Annielys-Password-Generator/README.md

 ## Credits

 An essential component of successfully completing this assignment, was the ability to build and work with a team.
-I would like to attribute the success of meeting this project's acceptance criteria to the contributions of my following classmates once again to: Lourdes Dorvilus, Rujaine Mena, Jovanni Bogardus, and Lissette Garcia.
+I would like to attribute the success of meeting this project's acceptance criteria to the contributions of my following classmates once again to: Lourdes Dorvilus and Rujaine Mena.

 To supplement the design of the Portfolio, the following sites were utilized:
 -W3 Schools for JavaScript notes.